Upcoming Field Expeditions

 Live stream from La Jolla Cove

-2025 Upcoming Mission: Where the Babies Roam
+2025 Mission: Where the Babies Roam

 On September 19, 2025, The Ocean Lab will be conducting 2 live events from off the coast of Santa Barbara.
 Dive into the world of sharks as Dr. Chris Lowe and Dr. Gwen Goodmanlowe tag, track, and study juvenile white sharks off the coast of Santa Barbara.
 Learn about Great White Shark biology, ecology, and what a field day in the life looks like for a research biologist!
 Broadcasted directly to your classroom with a live Q&A, this online event is completley free.